Mazda Familia: Export markets

 The model remained in production in South Africa, as an entry-level model until 2003.
 It was also sold there as the "Midge", the "Sting", and as the "Ford Tonic".
 A locally designed pickup based on the Familia front end, called the Rustler was also produced, and sold as the "Ford Bantam".
 From 1991 to 1994 Samcor also produced and sold the 323 with the 2.0 L 16-valve DOHC FE engine from the Mazda 626 and badged it "200i".
 Along with the 2.0 L 16-valve DOHC engine there were upgrades to the suspension and braking system.
-Still, the 1.6-liter GT-Ae homologation car was more powerful.
+Still, the 1.6-litre GT-Ae homologation car was more powerful.

 This South African built model was also sold in Australia between 1989 and 1991 with minor changes, the most noticeable one being the front indicators having a clear color rather than the normal amber.
 These models were labeled BF as opposed to the next generation's BG.

 Sao Penza

-The South African-made model was exported to the United Kingdom between 1991 and 1993 as the "Sao Penza" and fitted with a 1.3-liter fuel-injected engine.
+The South African-made model was exported to the United Kingdom between 1991 and 1993 as the "Sao Penza" and fitted with a 1.3-litre fuel-injected engine.
 The importer was Automotive Holdings, a subsidiary of Mazda Cars Ltd, the official Mazda UK importer.
 It was a rebadged version of the Mazda 323, imported from South Africa, where the 1985 model was still assembled by Samcor (now Ford Motor Company of South Africa), although it had ceased to be imported to the UK in 1989.
-Both four-door sedan and five-door hatchback versions were available, with fairly basic specifications.
+Both four-door saloon and five-door hatchback versions were available, with fairly basic specifications.